 You’ve started a new life, you’ve made new friends, or maybe you’re only halfway through your France bucket list.
-Simply put, your first year in France on a Working Holiday Visa is coming to an end but you aren’t quite ready to leave.
-If you are Canadian, the good news is that you can extend your working holiday by another 12 months through an autorisation provisoire de séjour (APS) on French soil!
+Simply put, your working holiday in France is coming to an end but you aren’t quite ready to leave.
+The good news is that you can extend your working holiday by another 12 months if you are Canadian!

 The APS is a document that allows a foreign national to temporarily stay on French soil.
 Like the Working Holiday Visa, the APS authorizes holders to stay for a set period while also granting open work authorization.
 It is a separate document, not a sticker in your passport.